 The Benefits of Orthopedic Physical Therapy Baltimore, MD

-Orthopedic physical therapy helps to rebuild strength in the affected area, improve the range of motion, rebuild flexibility.
-All this is accomplished by working with your physical therapist who will develop a personalized treatment plan they put together just for you.
-There will be exercises they will do with you during your sessions, as well as exercise they will recommend you do at home between your visits with them.
+Orthopedic physical therapy helps rebuild strength in the affected area, improve the range of motion, and rebuild flexibility.
+All this is accomplished by working with your physical therapist, who will develop a personalized treatment plan they put together just for you.
+There will be exercises they will do with you during your sessions and exercise they will recommend you do at home between your visits with them.

-Each of your Baltimore, MD orthopedic physical therapy sessions will start with assessing your condition to determine your condition is impacting your everyday life.
-This is done by evaluating your level of pain, your strength, range of motion, posture, and balance.
-The therapist will use several different methods of treatment to get your back to where you were before your injury.
+Each of your Baltimore, MD orthopedic physical therapy sessions will start with assessing your condition to determine how your everyday life is impacted.
+This is done by evaluating your pain level, strength, range of motion, posture, and balance.
+The therapist will use several different treatment methods to get you back to where you were before your injury.

 Physical therapists use several different therapeutic methods to help injuries.
 These methods help ease the pain level the patient is suffering, reduce swelling, increase blood flow and flexibility, and increase relaxation.
 These methods include heat, ice, ultrasound, electrical stimulation, and laser.
 A physical therapist also uses soft tissue massage to help improve blood flow and reduce stiffness.

-While the above methods involve the things, the therapist does or provides, the most critical component to successful physical therapy is the activity by the patient.
-These are the exercises the physical therapist develops for the patient to perform, both at their sessions and at home.
+While the above methods involve the things the therapist does or provides, the most critical component to successful physical therapy is the patient’s activity.
+These are the exercises the physical therapist develops for the patient to perform at their sessions and at home.
 These exercises help with balance, endurance, flexibility, mobility, range of motion, and strength.

-Your physical therapist may also provide medical devices, like braces, canes, and crutches that will also help with rehabilitation.
+Your physical therapist may also provide medical devices, like braces, canes, and crutches, to help with rehabilitation.

-In order for your physical therapy to be most effective, the first step is finding an experienced and dedicated physical therapist that specializes in the issue you have.
+For your physical therapy to be most effective, the first step is finding an experienced and dedicated physical therapist specializing in the issue you have.
 You will also find the best results when you are active and follow the directions and suggestions your therapist makes.
 If you have any questions or concerns, make sure to share them with your therapist.
 For example, if you find an exercise they prescribe is causing too much pain, let them know right away.
 While some exercises will cause discomfort while you are recovering, they are not supposed to be painful.

-Remember, your orthopedic physical therapist is your partner in your recovery and working together is key.
+Remember, your orthopedic physical therapist is your partner in your recovery, and working together is critical.
 If you have suffered an injury or condition and your doctor has recommended orthopedic physical therapy in Baltimore, MD, call LeMoine Physical Therapy and find out how we can help.

 The Benefits of Orthopedic Physical Therapy Baltimore, MD

-We offer orthopedic physical therapy to residents of Baltimore, MD who wish to take advantage of this effective and lasting treatment.
-As orthopedic specialists, LeMoine Physical Therapy’s staff are licensed and trained, with many years of experience in treating patients.
+We offer orthopedic physical therapy to Baltimore, MD residents who wish to take advantage of this effective and lasting treatment.
+LeMoine Physical Therapy’s staff are licensed and trained as orthopedic specialists, with many years of experience treating patients.
 Orthopedic physical therapy is our core focus, and our successful practice is built on patient referrals.
 Our Baltimore, MD clinic provides orthopedic physical therapy to those recovering from surgery, recreational and professional athletes, children, and adults.
 We are experts in evaluating and diagnosing orthopedic issues and developing effective long and short term treatment plans for those with debilitating or painful conditions.

 Orthopedic Physical Therapy Can Treat a Wide Range of Conditions

-Orthopedic physical therapy is used to treat many types of conditions that those living in Baltimore, MD may experience.
-If your condition is of an orthopedic nature, call us to make an appointment for a consultation.
+Orthopedic physical therapy is used to treat many conditions that those living in Baltimore, MD, may experience.
+If your condition is orthopedic, call us to make an appointment for a consultation.
 A shortlist of the many orthopedic conditions we regularly treat include:

 - Muscle strains and sprains